HuangChiEn/easy_config/pypi_pkg/README.md

 ---

 ### Newly update features 🚀
-0. Easy-configer pass all test-case, and v2.5.2 is the stable version.
+0. v2.5.4 is the stable version (i just hot-fix a bug even in v2.5.3)
 1. Integrate argument intepolation with using ${cfg} notation
 2. Integrate enviroment variable intepolation with using ${cfg} notation

 ---

 ### Bug Fixed 🐛
-#### Due to safty policy, we rollback the feature "single line python code interpreter"..
-#### Hot-fix config overrided bug, add flag for support allow_override..
+#### Hot-fix Container bug, now it'll raise AttributeError while attribute doesn't exists..(this fixed in v2.5.4)

 ---

 ### Dependencies 🏗️